digital-asset/daml/docs/source/app-dev/authorization.rst

 Whether a participant node *will* serve such a request to a Daml application depends on whether the request includes an access token that is valid and sufficient to authorize the request for this participant node.

-Acquiring and using access tokens
+Acquiring and Using Access Tokens
 *********************************

 How an application should acquire access tokens depends on the participant node it talks to and is ultimately setup by the participant node operator.